 As Rishad Tobaccowala author of, “Restoring the Soul of Business: Staying Human in the Age of Data,” said:

-The UXDA team believes that soul is the vital force that gives a digital product and a financial brand a powerful vibe.
+The UXDA team believes that soul is the vital force that gives a digital product and a purpose-driven financial brand a powerful vibe.
 We can perceive product soul as energy that makes customers feel better, makes the product team feel passionate and creates purpose and addresses our emotions.
 This energy cannot often be articulated precisely.
 However, it connects and attracts people on an emotional level, creating the basis for a long-term competitive advantage.

 Designing for purpose, value and user experience doesn't stop at finding the shortest service route or the least cluttered interface design.
 As digital consumers are constantly on the lookout for new experiences, competition grows exponentially.
 Over 3 million apps worldwide are trying to seduce them, and the number is growing hourly.